pfote/Codeigniter-Monolog/README.md

 Integrates the Monolog Package (https://github.com/Seldaek/monolog) into CI by overwriting the CI_Log class.

-For now, logging into a File, Syslog and into a Graylog Server (GELF) is supported.
+For now, logging into a File, Syslog, Raven and into a Graylog Server (GELF) is supported.

 Installation
 ------------